-Parking - Please park in visitor parking areas.
+Parking - Please park in visitor parking areas or parking garage/lots

-Where to Report - All SPs will need to check in at the security desk to get a visitor's badge with every event.
+Where to Report - All SPs will need to check in at the security desk

 Cell Phones - All cell phones are to be on silent and not in view while an event is running.
 If there are special circumstances, please see the SP staff to carry your phone for you during the simulation.
 Please step out into the hallways if you should need to take a call or talk to an instructor.